 The availability of data regarding green and sustainable finance flows has improved to a limited extent.
 Twenty-four SBFN countries have introduced green or sustainability bond regulations or guidance, which all contain disclosure requirements at the instrument level.
-A smaller number of countries require or encourage FIs to report publicly on their investment flows to sustainable and updating their national green/sustainable projects and sectors.
+A smaller number of countries require or encourage FIs to report publicly on their investment flows to sustainable projects and sectors.